 What You Can Do

-Below are a few basic tips, detailing general steps you can take to avoid becoming a victim of cyber crime.
+Below are a few basic tips, detailing general steps you can take to stay safe online and avoid becoming a victim of cyber crime.
 Please note that this list is not exhaustive and you may wish to seek specialist advice in order to ensure you are fully protected.

 - Make sure your computer has at least a standard firewall and regularly updated antivirus protection